roryp/ttsazure/README.md

 - Check browser autoplay settings
 - Ensure audio format is supported
 - Verify Azure OpenAI API credentials
+- Confirm gpt-4o-mini-tts model is deployed correctly

 **Build Failures**
 - Ensure Java 21+ is installed
 - Verify Maven dependencies are resolved
 - Check internet connectivity for Azure services

+**Deployment Issues**
+- Ensure you're deploying to East US 2 or Sweden Central (supported regions)
+- Verify Azure subscription has access to OpenAI services
+- Check that Managed Identity has proper role assignments

+**Model Not Available**
+- gpt-4o-mini-tts is only available in East US 2 and Sweden Central
+- Ensure your Azure OpenAI resource is in a supported region
+- Verify the model version (2025-03-20) is correctly specified

 ### Getting Help
 - Open an issue on GitHub for bugs